Modification of Supervised Release Terms and Conditions.

 It is possible to seek a modification of conditions of supervised release with a motion in federal court.
 LEWIS & DICKSTEIN, P.L.L.C. has successfully represented clients in federal court for decades.

-It is possible to seek modifying conditions of supervised release in both state and federal courts.
-There must be a valid reason – and not simply you did not like the sentence.
-A reason can be as simple as a judge ordered a person to serve 3 months in a half-way house prior to being released from incarceration.
-However, the person is moved to the half way house 3 months earlier than expected.
-If the date of release remained the same, then the person would have served 6 months in a half way house, which was not the judge’s sentence.
-A federal and state judge can modify a sentence when a proper motion is filed and presented to the court with attorneys making oral arguments as to why the modifying of conditions of supervised release should be granted.
+It is possible to seek modifying conditions of supervised release in federal courts.
+There must be a valid reason – and not merely, you did not like the sentence.
+For example, a judge ordered a person to serve three months in a half-way house upon release from prison.
+The person is moved by the Bureau of Prisons to the halfway house three months earlier than expected.
+If the date of release remained the same, then the person would have served six months in a halfway house, which was not the judge’s sentence or intention.
+This would be a good reason to file a motion to modify the conditions of supervised release.
+A federal and state judge can modify a sentence when a proper motion is filed and presented to the court with attorneys making oral arguments as to why the modifying of conditions of supervised release is appropriate.

-Common problems that might require a modifying of conditions of supervised release would be the need for the defendant to move to another state, travel abroad or get a modification in a payment plan.
+Common problems that might require a modifying of conditions of supervised release would be the need for the defendant to move to another state, travel abroad, or get a modification in a payment plan.
 A court can also modify the conditions of pretrial release to allow the defendant to be released from the court’s supervision earlier than previously ordered.
-This type of relief may be merited by changes in circumstances, excellent behavior while on supervised release or health issues.
+Changes in circumstances may merit this type of relief, excellent behavior while on supervised release or health issues.

 Lewis & Dickstein, P.L.L.C.
 Is The Pre-Eminent Law Firm in Michigan to Assist in Modifying Conditions of Supervised Release